Graduate Programs Office

 In the determination of an applicant’s eligibility for admission to the College of Business for the MBA/MS degree, the following measures are of critical importance.

 - Overall undergraduate grade point average (GPA) or GPA on approximately the last 60 semester hours.
 (The academic record must meet minimum requirements of the Toulouse Graduate School.)

-- A satisfactory score on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
+- A satisfactory score on the Graduate Management Admission Test (GMAT).
 Scores more than five years old at the time of application for admission will not be considered.

 - Applicants whose native language is not English must either present a score of at least 550 (paper version) or 213 (computer version) or 80 (Internet version) on the Test of English as a Foreign Language or be a graduate of a college or university in the United States.

 - Additional admission materials as specified in the next section and on our web site at www.cob.unt.edu.